rafalswierczek/jwt/README.md

-# JWTAuthenticator
-## Simple JWT authenticator with Symfony Security
+# Simple JWT authenticator with Symfony Security

+**This app is not production ready.**

+## Installation:

+> composer require rafalswierczek/jwt

-Symfony is used only in `Authenticator.php`.
+### Symfony is used only in `Authenticator.php`.
 Create your own Authenticator so it's 100% framework independent.

-**This app is not production ready.**

 ## Usage